RylieWeaver/Chi-Geometry/README.md

 # Chi-Geometry
 Welcome to **Chi-Geometry!** A repository to easily generate benchmark datasets for chiral-aware machine learning models.

-Chi-Geometry lets you generate and explore chiral configurations without getting into the details of chemistry or chemical datasets/softwares.
-Also, it explores chirality in a purely geometric sense—ideal for testing model sensitivity to chirality without strict chemical constraints.
+Chi-Geometry enables you to create and explore chiral configurations without delving into chemistry-specific details.
+It represents chirality in a purely geometric way, making it ideal for testing model sensitivity to chirality without strict chemical constraints.

 ![Chiral Configurations](images/configurations_table.png)

 ## Quick Start